SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/hands-hoverable.md

 - Requires the `obb-collider` component to be available (included automatically in the example import above).
 - Works with 2D hand gestures and other components such as `finger-touch`, `grabbable`, `stretchable`, etc.
-- The overlay geometry is rendered slightly in front of the mesh with small padding `.overlaySizeRatio` (default is 0.005).
+- The overlay geometry is rendered slightly around the mesh with small padding `.overlaySizeRatio` (default is 0.005).
 - Default hover color is `VARIANT_DARK_COLOR=#545454` which is Spatial Design System's primary color.
 - Tested on Meta Quest Pro and desktop browsers.